-While the Company believes they will be able to acquire adequate insurance coverage, such insurance will be subject to coverage limits and exclusions and may not be available for all risks and hazards to which the Company may be exposed.
+While the Company believes they will be able to acquire adequate insurance coverage, including but not limited to workers' compensation, general liability, products liability, directors' and officers' liability, property, fire and other similar policies customarily obtained for businesses to the extent commercially appropriate due to the nature of its business.
+Further, such insurance will be subject to coverage limits and exclusions and may not be available for all risks and hazards to which the Company may be exposed.
 No assurance can be given that such insurance will be adequate to cover the Company's liabilities or will be generally available in the future or, if available, that premiums will be commercially justifiable.
 If the Company were to incur substantial liability and such damages were not covered by insurance or were in excess of policy limits, or if the Company were to incur such liability at a time when it is not able to obtain liability insurance, they could be materially adversely affected.